pallavi-pannu-oc/model-monitoring/insurance/README.md

   - **If your data is in SQL:**
      - Add these [USERNAME, PASSWORD, HOSTADDRESS, PORTNUMBER, DATABASENAME] environment variables with your secret values in configuration tab
 3. Click Submit.
-4. Download the [resources.ipynb]() and upload the notebook and fill the details in the first cell.
+4. Download [resources.ipynb]() and upload the notebook and fill the details in the first cell.
      - **MODELMONITOR_NAME** = {your model monitor name}
      - **DATASET_SOURCE** = { one of your choice in ['local' or 'aws_s3' or 'sql'] }
      - **INPUT_TRAIN_TYPE** = {'training'}
 5. Run all the cells.
 This will create all the dkube resources required for this example automatically.
+It will also create a details.txt file which contains the model monitor information.

 ## Insurance Model Training

-### Pipeline for Training or Retraining
 1. From **workspace/insurance/insurance** open **train.ipynb** to build the pipeline.
 2. The pipeline includes preprocessing, training and serving stages.
 Run all cells
      - **preprocessing**: the preprocessing stage generates the dataset (either training-data or retraining-data) depending on user choice.